Cows (band): History

 Cows formed in 1986 with Kevin Rutmanis on bass, Thor Eisentrager on guitar, then front man Norm Rogers on vocals, and on drums Kevin's younger brother Sandris Rutmanis.
 Norm Rogers left the band in January 1987 to dedicate his time to drumming for the Jayhawks, later returning to play drums for Cows in 1990.
 Shannon Selberg become Cows’ front man in February 1987, providing both vocal and bugle duties.
 Sandris left the band in January 1998 and Cows disbanded thereafter.

 After disbanding, Shannon Selberg went on to front The Heroine Sheiks.

 Live performances

 Cows were notorious for their raucous live performances.
-Acts the band have performed onstage include kicking people in the front row, spitting on the stage, throwing the microphone stand into the crowd, throwing food at the crowd, and drawing on themselves, among others.
+Actions the band have performed onstage include kicking people in the front row, spitting on the stage, throwing the microphone stand into the crowd, throwing food at the crowd, and drawing on themselves, among others.
 Lead singer Shannon Selberg's trademark is that he has a tattoo illustrating the game Hangman on his body that reads "F_CK" and another tattoo of an anchor with the word "DAD" on top of it.
 One reviewer wrote about the band's shows, "I have no doubt that the Cows know how to play their instruments.
 What I don't understand is why they refuse to tune them."